 For additional test information, refer to the Alcohol Use Biomarkers Test Fact Sheet

 Quantitative Liquid Chromatography-Tandem Mass Spectrometry

-Detect and document maternal use of ethanol
+Use to detect and document maternal use of ethanol

 For additional test information, refer to the Ethyl Glucuronide, Umbilical Cord Tissue, Qualitative Test Fact Sheet